- PhD University of Tennessee, MPA University of Tennessee, and BA Maryville College

 - Environmental Governance Reconsidered: Challenges, Choices, and Opportunities (edited with Daniel J. Fiorino and Rosemary O'Leary), Cambridge, MA: The MIT Press, 2004.
 Winner of the 2005 SENRA Best Book Award, ASPA.

 - Managing for the Environment: Understanding the Legal, Organizational, and Policy Challenges (co-authored with Rosemary O'Leary, Daniel J. Fiorino, and Paul S. Weiland), San Francisco, CA: Jossey-Bass, 1999.
-Winner of the Academy of Management Public and Nonprofit Division Award for the Best Book Published in 1999.
-1999 Book Award Winner, Section for Environmental and Natural Resources Administration, American Society for Public Administration, as a "significant contribution to the literature on environmental and natural resources management."
+Winner of the Academy of Management Public and Nonprofit Division Award for the Best Book Published in 1999 and the 1999 Book Award Winner, Section for Environmental and Natural Resources Administration, American Society for Public Administration, as a "significant contribution to the literature on environmental and natural resources management."

 - The Administrative Presidency Revisited: Public Lands, the BLM, and the Reagan Revolution, Albany: State University of New York Press, 1992.
 Winner of the American Political Science Association's 1993 Gladys M. Kammerer Award for the "best publication on U.S. national policy" published the previous year.